GoWeb-Internship/gw-fe-marathon-project/content/chapters/day-1/en.md

           * Use Latin only;
           * Write tags only from a small letter;
           * Where you need to specify an attribute, use only double tabs.

-            <html>- use latin only
-            <HTML>- do not use upper case
-            <html>- use the lower case only
-            src='images/arena.png'- do not use single tabs
-            src="images/arena.png"- use only double tabs
         question_range: "10"
 chapter_range: "2"
 ---